All you need to know about Kidney Disease Life Insurance

 - Cost of living (annual)

 - Any other possible costs (e.g. medical treatment or adaptations)

-Up to recently it has been very difficult to get Kidney Disease critical illness cover, but that is changing so it is definitely worth speaking to a specialist.
-For more information about Kidney Disease critical illness cover, you should speak to one of the Iam Insured expert advisers by completing our enquiry form [LINK] or calling [TEL].
+Up to recently, it has been very difficult to get Kidney Disease critical illness cover, but that is changing so it is definitely worth speaking to a specialist.
+For more information about Kidney Disease critical illness cover, you should speak to one of the Iam Insured expert advisers by completing our inquiry form [LINK] or calling [TEL].

 Kidney Disease income protection amounts of cover

 Income protection is a very flexible product with a lot of options and variables so you need to consider your own circumstances before you consider this type of policy.
 If you work, and especially if you are self-employed, a Kidney Disease income protection policy can be a valuable product to give you peace of mind if anything happens to you.
 Some of the main aspects to consider are:

 - Mortgage/rent payments

 - Debts (other)

 You should be aware that it may not be possible to get a Kidney Disease income protection policy depending on your condition severity.
 You can speak to one of our team of Kidney Disease income protection experts, who will be able to tell you whether you can have this type of cover.
 We do not charge for our advice.

 Which insurance companies offer Kidney Disease life insurance?